srikarpalepu05/NetScope/README.md

 # NetScope

-NetScope simulates an enterprise-style ELT pipeline that ingests raw network and authentication logs, stores them in a relational database, and applies audit rules to detect security risks and compliance issues.
+NetScope is a modular ELT-based network auditing engine designed to simulate how organizations ingest, store, and analyze network and authentication logs for security and compliance purposes.

+The project focuses on transforming raw technical data into actionable audit insights.